brendonvan/This-Is-Spotify/README.md

 ## User Flow

 One improvement to our design that we wish we could have added was User Authentication.
-Another big improvement we wanted to add was the ability to actually play tracks.
-It would have been really fun to be able to actually imitate Spotify accurately.
+Another big improvement we wanted to add was the ability to play tracks.
+It would have been really fun to be able to imitate Spotify accurately.
 Another implementation that we did not get to was the utilization of Sass.
 We tried getting Sass to work for a 404 GIF, but ran out of time.
 Unfortunately, we did not have enough time to incorporate everything that we wanted to.